Gayle Burgher, Administrative Assistant

 Lisa Leong, Producer

-Lisa oversees operations and manages the execution of the Omidyar Fellows program and the Hawaii Leadership Forum, and leads special projects such as the Forum of Fellows Summit.
+Lisa oversees the business and ongoing operations of the Omidyar Fellows program and Hawaii Leadership Forum, and leads special projects such as the Forum of Fellows Summit.

 Kerry Lezy, Program Associate

 Kerry Lezy is an experienced attorney and educator.
 She brings her diverse skills to this position as program associate, where she provides communications, administrative and logistical support to the Omidyar Fellows program and the Hawaii Leadership Forum.

 Previously, as a deputy attorney general, she was responsible for developing, organizing and implementing the Tobacco Enforcement Unit within the State of Hawaii Department of the Attorney General.
 Kerry was also a deputy prosecuting attorney with the City and County of Honolulu and in private practice.
 Additionally, she worked for the State of Hawaii Department of Education, teaching in Oahu’s public elementary schools.